99Ace/Assignment2-HDBCarparkNearby/Readme.md

 _Limitations: Page will take while to load the data from the website as the website uses 3 callback functions to combine 2 data sets and also a website to convert the 3414(SVY21) to 4326(WGS84)_

+_Errors in console is due to the limit set by oneMap.sg, does not affect the function of the site_

 _Features Left to Implement_
 _- Route to the selected carpark from current location (Not implemented due to cost consideration)_